Naporitan: Origin

+Naporitan was created by Shigetada Irie (入江茂忠), the chef of the Hotel New Grand in Yokohama, for general Douglas MacArthur.
+Because available ingredients were limited after World War II, he had to use what was on hand for the general, who lived at the hotel with his wife.

 Name

 The chef named the dish after Naples, Italy (hence "Napoli").
-Phonetically, the Japanese language doesn't distinguish R and L as separate sounds, and so uses the same katakana characters to represent R and L sounds of Western alphabets.
-Thus when converting katakana back into English, based solely on the Japanese writing the spelling in the English alphabet is ambiguous and can vary.
+Phonetically, the Japanese language does not distinguish R and L as separate sounds, and so uses the same katakana characters to represent R and L sounds of Western alphabets.
+Thus when converting katakana back into English, based solely on the Japanese spelling in the English alphabet is ambiguous and can vary.
 The spelling Naporitan is derived from the usual romanization of Japanese, while the spelling Napolitan takes the origin of the name into account.
 This could be roughly translated as Neapolitan.